skramm/homog2d/docs/opencv_notes.md

 However, while this indeed generates the `opencv.pc` file (at least with Opencv3.4), it does not install it on your system.
 Thus the makefile for demo_opencv fails.
 You need to copy it from the opencv build folder to the pkg-config usual location.
-From the OpenCv 'build' folder, something similar to this:
+From the OpenCv 'build' folder, something like this should be sufficient:
 ```
 $ sudo cp unix-install/opencv.pc /usr/share/pkgconfig/
 ```